 Soapstone is a natural quarried stone.
-It's a metamorphic rock that is called soapstone because of the soft, or soapy, feel of its surface, which is thanks to the presence of talc in the stone.
+It’s a metamorphic rock that got its name from the soft, or soapy, feel of its surface, which is thanks to the presence of talc in the stone.
 Most American soapstone is sourced from the Appalachian mountain range, or imported from Brazil and Finland.
 The two varieties—artistic and architectural—are differentiated by talc contact.
 Artistic-grade soapstone has a high talc content and is soft and easy to carve.
 Architectural-grade soapstone has a lower talc content (usually between 50 and 75 percent), which makes it harder and more suitable for countertop use.
 It’s not as hard as granite or marble, however, and can be easily cut, shaped, and installed.
-Unlike granite and marble, however, it's typically quarried in smaller slabs, meaning that for counters longer than 7 feet, several pieces (and visible seams) are necessary.
+Unlike granite and marble, however, it’s typically quarried in smaller slabs, meaning that for counters longer than seven feet, several pieces (and visible seams) are necessary.

 Above: A detail of lightly veined soapstone from Brazil.
 Photograph by Janet Hall.

 Above: Architectural-grade soapstone can be easily fabricated to include options like an integrated drainboard.
 Photograph by Janet Hall.

 1. It doesn’t stain.
 Soapstone is dense and nonporous; it does darken when liquid pools on its surface, but it lightens back up when the liquid evaporates or is cleaned off.

 2. It can stand up to acidic materials.
 The fact that soapstone is chemically inert means it’s not harmed by lemon juice or cleaners that must be avoided with other natural stone surfaces.
 That’s why it’s so popular for use as science lab tops.

 3. It’s heat resistant.
 The density of soapstone makes it an amazing conductor of heat, which enables it to withstand very high heat with no damage.
 You can put hot pans right on the surface without worry.

 Do soapstone counters need to be sealed?

 Because soapstone is nonporous, it doesn’t need to be sealed or protected.
 Not only does this cut down on maintenance (see below), the absence of chemicals in the fabrication and ongoing care leads many to consider soapstone an environmentally responsible choice.